Multicore Quantum Computing: Discussion and Conclusion

 In this work we have investigated the practicality and utility of an interlinked multicore architecture for quantum computing.
 We have focused on silicon-based devices where the paradigm is particularly relevant: it is natural to consider a large number of independent, noisy quantum cores due to their inexpensive fabrication process and the small surface area required by a given modest-sized processor.
 Recognising that inter-core operations may be fundamentally more noisy than intra-core processes, we eschewed the goal of performing direct unitary two-qubit quantum gates between remote qubits.
 Instead we focused on distributing Bell pairs between the processors.
 This allowed us to use `weak', noisy entangling links for the purpose of generating raw Bell pairs, which can then be upgraded to far higher fidelities using powerful entanglement distillation techniques.

 We briefly reviewed the experimental literature on physical realisations of potential `quantum links' that have already been demonstrated in state-of-the-art experiments: We identified cavity- and shuttling-based techniques as the most promising ones for our proposal.
 We have comprehensively explored advantages and limitations of both techniques in terms of numerical simulations.
 In our modelling we identified and accounted for the leading error and noise contributions in the long-range entangling links.
 As such, even when assuming parameter regimes that are realistic in current experiments, our numerical simulations confirm that both techniques (in combination with entanglement distillation) would support Bell pair generations between distant quantum cores with fidelities about $99.5 \%$.
 Our simulations also confirmed that slightly increasing the number of rounds in entanglement distillation allows us to obtain near-perfect Bell pairs approaching error levels of local, intra-core operations.
+To inform our models with realistic parameters, such as relaxation rates or gate and measurement times, we have used the best reported experimental values; even though there is no single experiment that would achieve all those values at once, we note that they are very much moving targets and the numbers are constantly improving.

 We reviewed a number of potential applications which build on a modular computational architecture.
 Most importantly, we identify that the recently introduced Error Suppression by Derangements \cite{koczorExponentialErrorSuppression2021} and Virtual Distillation \cite{hugginsVirtualDistillationQuantum2021} techniques fit well with our proposal, since these error mitigation schemes assume that $n$ copies of a quantum computation are performed independently in separate cores.
 Through our long-range links, the copies are entangled via a derangement operation which bridges the $n$ computational cores and this allows us to mitigate errors exponentially in $n$.
 The great advantage of our proposal is that the long-range links are formally part of the main computation and thereby all experimental imperfections are mitigated by the derangement operation.